 Kahawai O' Oheo (1993)

-Another defining feature of Curtis Wilson Cost’s work is his attention to culturally significant locations and native or historically important plants.
-Hawaiian landscape art has long served as a way to honor places with deep cultural meaning, and Cost continues this tradition with care and respect.
+Another defining feature of Curtis Wilson Cost’s work is his attention to significant locations and important plants.

-Paintings such as Kahawai O' Oheo (1993) and ʻĪao Valley (1995) depict locations that hold profound importance within Hawaiian culture.
-These are not merely scenic destinations; they are places tied to history, spirituality, and communal memory.
+Paintings such as Kahawai O' Oheo (1993) and ʻĪao Valley (1995) depict places tied to important Hawaiian history, spirituality, and communal memory.

 Midnight Snack (1984)

 Light is one of the most powerful narrative tools in Curtis Wilson Cost’s work.
-Rather than painting generic daylight scenes, he focuses on transitional moments when the land reveals different emotional qualities.
+Cost is drawn to painting on transitional moments when the light reveals different emotional qualities.

 A Quiet Moment (2002)